yangshun/tech-interview-handbook/preparing/cheatsheet.md

 This is a straight-to-the-point distilled list of technical interview Do's and Don'ts.
 Some of these may apply to only phone screens on whiteboard interviews but most will apply to both.
 I revise this list before each of my interviews to remind myself of them and eventually internalized all of them to the point I do not have to rely on it anymore.

-For a detailed walkthrough of interview preparation, refer to the ["How to Prepare"](./) section.
+For a detailed walkthrough of interview preparation, refer to the ["Preparing for a Coding Interview"](./) section.

 ### 1. Before Interview